imixs/imixs-iot-monitor/doc/arduino/README.md

 ### Reconnect the Board

-If you don't see your Board in the 'Board Info' dialog or *Tools > Port* did not show a connection like "/dev/ttyACM..." than your board is not detected.
+If you don't see your Board in the '*Board Info' dialog* or you can't see a connection in the menu section *Tools > Port* like "/dev/ttyACM..." than your board is not detected.
 In this case you can quickly press the hardware reset button on your Arduino Board.
-This will force the detection of new hardware device on you OS.
+This will force the detection of new hardware device on you Linux OS.

 ## Testing your Board